The Scoop on Mail Order Plants

 And be cautious of growers that only offer species plants, and no hybrids or named cultivars.
 They may not be dealing in high quality grown plants.
 Not that you don’t want a species plants, they are often the most tough and hardy.
 But a species plant does not have certain superior qualities that hybrids and named cultivars do, such as extended blooming, a wider range of colors, or specific growth characteristics.

-Certainly there are many others.
+Certainly there are many others whose catalogs tempt me every year, but I can’t really recommend a grower I have not tested.
 Some are specialists, often priced higher than other catalogs.
 Presumably their quality is superior, but sometimes simply because they have raised rare plants that are difficult to propagate.

 Look for growers located in your zone to increase the chance that their plants will survive well in your garden.